ideal-lab5/idn-docs/README.md

 # Root Sidebar

 Ideal Network
-├── Introduction
+├── Getting Started
-│   ├── What is the Ideal Network?
+│   ├── What is IDN?
-│   ├── Architecture Overview
+│   ├── How It Works
-│   ├── Compare to Existing Solutions
+│   ├── Choose Your Integration Path
-│   └── Design Philosophy
+│   └── Quickstart
 ├── Integrate with IDN
-│   ├── Quickstart
 │   ├── Parachains (Polkadot/Kusama)
 │   │   ├── Runtime Integration Guide
 │   │   ├── Using XCM